AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-build-and-validate-a-form-with-react-and-typescript/how-to-build-and-validate-a-form-with-react-and-typescript.md

 > A function should either change something (have side effects) and return nothing, or change nothing (no side effects) and return something.

 To separate concerns, the validate function should only care about validating the form.
 It takes the new inputs and returns the new errors, without changing any state.
-The function is called every time there is a change ([onChange](https://www.w3schools.com/jsref/event_onchange.asp) event), to make sure the `errors` object is always in sync with the `inputs` object.
+The function is called every time there is a change (listening to the [onChange](https://www.w3schools.com/jsref/event_onchange.asp) event), to make sure the `errors` object is always in sync with the `inputs` object.

-Event handlers like the one handling `onChange` are, on the other hand, functions that change state and return nothing.
+Event handlers are, on the other hand, functions that change state and return nothing.

 ```jsx
 // A function that returns something and changes nothing